How To Create An Instagram Content Strategy

 @younetflix, the official account of the show, You, created hype for the show’s launch with a series of cast takeovers.
 These takeovers were hosted on Instagram Live and Instagram Stories.
 All takeovers were saved on highlights so followers can view them any time.

 Putting Your Instagram Content Plan To The Test

 There’s no denying that Instagram is an extremely powerful tool for your brand to reach a wider audience.
 Because you’re competing against thousands of other brands and content creators, having an Instagram content strategy is vital to your success.
+Many bigger retailers are investing in social commerce through a holistic and effective content strategy.
 Before beginning your first post, always sit down and plan what you want to post.
 List down all your ideas and data gathered from research and mock it up on a grid.
 Don’t forget to leave a record of your goals so you can go back to them, measure your success, and use the results to improve your strategy further.